SS Heimwehr Danzig: History

 The Volksdeutsche (ethnic Germans) in Danzig founded the 1,550-man strong Heimwehr Danzig.

 On 1 September 1939, German troops attacked Poland.
 The Heimwehr Danzig took part in the capture of the Polish post office after fifteen hours; an event which Günter Grass dedicated a chapter of his novel The Tin Drum to.
 During the attacks, the German forces used ADGZ armoured cars, 75mm and 105mm artillery and flamethrowers against Polish employees and defenders within the Post Office armed with pistols, rifles, light machine guns and grenades.
-The SS-Heimwehr Danzig also participated in the attack on the Danzig Westerplatte, Polish Army transit station losing 400 soldiers against only 15 casualities on the Polish Army side.
+The SS-Heimwehr Danzig also participated in the attack on the Danzig Westerplatte, Polish Army transit station losing 400 soldiers against only 15 casualties on the Polish Army side.
 Later, it provided coast guard services in the Nazi controlled Danzig/Gdańsk.

 On 8 September members of the SS Heimwehr Danzig killed 33 Polish civilians in the village of Książki.
 Other such militias were also involved in war crimes perpetrated on Polish civilians.

 On 30 September 1939, the Heimwehr became part of the 3rd SS Panzer Division Totenkopf, forming the cadre of its artillery regiment.